fatfish-lab/aquarium-documentation/src/web/workspaces/timeline.md

 ## Show timelogs

 By pressing `J` or clicking on `Show timelogs` in the bufferzone, you can display the number of hours already timeloged by the team.
 It's displayed as a progression bar on top of the cell.
 The information is also displayed when you hover the cell.

+## Use custom timeline fields

+By default, the timeline is configured to edit the following properties of a task:
+  - `startdate`
+  - `deadline`
+  - `duration`

+However, you can customize these properties in order to create has many timelines as you want, for managing real / estimated schedules.

+If you want to use the timeline for estimated schedules, you can use the preset `Estimates fields` that will use the following properties:
+  - `estimatedStartdate`
+  - `estimatedDeadline`
+  - `bid` (for the duration of the task)

+Use the last preset called `Custom fields` to define your own properties.

+## Automatic calculation

+When you paint time on the timeline, Aquarium can automatically calculate the start date, the deadline and the duration of the task.
+It's using the [properties defined in the timeline settings](#use-custom-timeline-fields).

+By default, the calculation is set to `Yes`.
+Switch to `No` to disable the automatic calculation.
+In that case, when you paint time on the timeline, no data will be updated on the task.

+However, depending on your workflow, you may want to disable the calculation of the duration.
+It's useful if you want to define a fixed duration for a task, and let the supervisor decide when the artist need to work on it (without changing the duration).

+In that case, you can choose the `Custom` option, and disable the calculation of the duration.